JadsonLucena/WebSocket.js/README.md

         allowOrigin = null, // Allowed domains
         encoding = 'utf8',
-        limitByIP = 256, // IP access limit. if value less than 1, there will be no limit maxPayload = 2621440, // Maximum size in bytes that a message can be. if value less than 1, there will be no limit pingDelay = 180000, // Delay in ms between sending ping's. if value less than 1, ping's will not be sent pongTimeout = 5000 // Maximum pong waiting time in ms. if value less than 1, there will be no limit }: {
+        limitByIP = 256, // IP access limit. if value less than 1, there will be no limit maxPayload = 131072 * 20, // Maximum size in bytes that a message can be. if value less than 1, there will be no limit pingDelay = 3 * 60 * 1000, // Delay in ms between sending ping's. if value less than 1, ping's will not be sent pongTimeout = 5 * 1000, // Maximum pong waiting time in ms. if value less than 1, there will be no limit sessionExpires = 12 * 60 * 60 * 1000, // Maximum time in ms that an ID will be associated with the same client.
+If the value is less than 1, every time the client reconnects, a new ID will be generated
+    }: {
         allowOrigin?: string | string[] | null,
         encoding?: 'utf8' | 'ascii' | 'base64' | 'hex' | 'binary' | 'utf16le' | 'ucs2',
         limitByIP?: number,
         maxPayload?: number,
         pingDelay?: number,
+        pongTimeout?: number,
-        pongTimeout?: number
+        sessionExpires?: number
     } = {}
 )
 ```